 Ariel is a native of Minneapolis who is in demand as an actress, lighting designer, director, and storyteller.
 For our first production, she designed the lights, ran the sound and lighting board, called the show, and house managed.
 She is not only the co-producing artistic director of Fortune's Fool but also a member of Freshwater Theatre.
-She played Callie in our 2014 production of Stop Kiss and played Captain LaFemme, Cecily Toadmoor, and others in our 2011 production of YARRRH! the Lusty, Busty Pirate Musical.
-Other recent credits include writing and performing in Have You Seen This Girl? at the 2018 MN Fringe Festival; lighting design for The Drowning Girls at Freshwater Theatre (2019), performing as Xena in Xena and Gabrielle Smash the Patriarchy! at the 2019 MN Fringe Festival, creating and appearing in The Hysterical Woman for the 2022 MN Fringe Festival, creating and appearing in The Resilient Child in the 2023 Fringe along with her daughter, Fiona Leaf, making it a three generation show (Grampa produced it); and playing Wubu, the visitor from across the universe in Cold Planet Warm Heart.
+She played Callie in our production of Stop Kiss and played Captain LaFemme, Cecily Toadmoor, and others in our production of YARRRH! the Lusty, Busty Pirate Musical.
+Other recent credits include performing as Xena in Xena and Gabrielle Smash the Patriarchy! at the 2019 MN Fringe Festival; creating and appearing in The Hysterical Woman for the 2022 MN Fringe Festival; creating and appearing in The Resilient Child in the 2023 Fringe along with her daughter, Fiona Leaf, making it a three generation show (Grampa produced it); and playing Wubu, the visitor from across the universe in Cold Planet Warm Heart.
 Ariel earned a BA in Theatre from the University of Minnesota.
 That degree program is still alive and well.

 JANE JOHNSTON, the accountant for Fortune's Fool Theatre since its founding.
 She is a retired pharmacist, and she has over fifteen years of experience as an accountant and computer programmer with various businesses, including the University of Minnesota Veterinary Teaching Hospitals.
 We are grateful for the fact that she can actually make sense out of the numbers we give her.

 THE FORTUNE'S FOOL ADVISORY BOARD

 Since our inception, we have had a marvelous advisory board to, well, advise us on matters large and small concerning play production.
 Each member has a particular expertise.
 They volunteer their services and answer questions with amazing speed and insight.
 The current board:

 Chris Carlson (lawyer, Actors' Equity member): intellectual property and Actors Equity matters